Texas fires Chris Beard amid felony domestic violence charge - NewsBreak

 Texas fires Chris Beard amid felony domestic violence charge

-AUSTIN, Texas (AP) — Texas has fired basketball coach Chris Beard, who faces a felony domestic family violence charge stemming from a Dec.
-12 incident involving his fiancée, with the school telling his attorney on Thursday that Beard is “unfit” for the position.
+AUSTIN, Texas — (AP) — Texas fired basketball coach Chris Beard on Thursday, telling his attorney he is “unfit” for the position while he faces a felony domestic family violence charge stemming from a Dec.
+12 incident involving his fiancée.

 Beard had five years left on a seven-year guaranteed contract that included a provision he could be fired for cause if he was charged with a felony or committed other behavior unbecoming of his position or that reflected poorly on the university.